Marlboro: Morley

 Morley is a fictional brand of cigarettes whose packaging resembles Marlboro's original packaging.
 The fictional brand has appeared in various television shows, films, and video games that otherwise have no apparent connection to each other.
 The name "Morley" is a play on "Marleys", a nickname for Marlboro cigarettes.
 Morleys appear at least as far back as 1960, in Alfred Hitchcock's film Psycho.
 There is also a Morley Lights version, in a gold and white package (similar to Marlboro Lights), marked "Lights".

+Morleys were iconically smoked by the Cigarette Smoking Man, a major character of the 90s sci-fi TV series The X-Files.
+The Morley Cigarettes packet is noted as one of the most recognisable props used throughout the series.

-The Morley packaging is sold to production companies by The Earl Hays Press, a century-old Hollywood prop packaging service.
+The Morley packaging is sold to production companies by the Earl Hays Press, a century-old Hollywood prop packaging service.

-The reason non-brand name products like Morley cigarettes are used in film and on television goes back to the early days of television in America.
-Then cigarette companies often sponsored entire TV shows and advertised through product placement, but if no cigarette companies agreed to pay, producers instead used a non-brand product — no free advertising.
-This concept was later expanded to most TV shows, films, video games and other media.
+Using non-brand name products like Morley cigarettes dates back to early American television.
+Cigarette companies often sponsored entire TV shows and advertised through product placement, but if no cigarette companies agreed to pay, producers instead used a non-brand product.
+This concept was later expanded to TV shows, films, video games and other media.